 In addition to remembrances offered for Steve, Kayla, Melissa and Greg, many others in Newton and beyond have lost family and friends at other times and in other tragedies.
 The “Circle of Remembrance” was a time to remember them as well, in the company of those who care.
 Special remembrances for all victims of gun violence including the 17 young students and teachers who perished recently in Parkland FL, and for the 16 young hockey players and support staff who perished in the recent tragic bus crash in Humboldt, Saskatchewan.

 We invite you to download and print your own personal copy of the We Remember booklet.

 As of December, 2018 SGF has disbursed $1,095,980.39 in summer camp scholarships.
 We are well on our way to granting our next million!

 All we can say is WOW!
 None of this would be possible at all without the love, trust and generosity of SGF’s many donors.
 Thank you so much!

-Holy guacamole, we’ve been busy – and FINALLY done for the 2018 season.
-We’ve set new records in nearly every category, which has certainly stretched our budget to the max (but we’d do this again in a heartbeat).
+Holy guacamole, we’ve been busy – and we are FINALLY done for the 2018 season.
+We’ve set new records in each and every category, which has certainly stretched our budget to the max (but we’d do this again in a heartbeat).